 If you are already a Linux user, you might be knowing what “Repository” means in the Linux world.
 A repository is simply a software source, meaning it’s a storage location from which software packages can be retrieved and installed on a computer.

-A repository (also termed as the repo) can be classified into two types: Official repository and User-based repository.
-Official repo sources come preinstalled with the Arch Linux and Manjaro.
-Therefore, you can simply launch the Software Center and search for apps that you want to install.
+A repository (also termed as the repo) can be classified into the official repository and a User-based repository.
+Official repo sources come preinstalled with Arch Linux and Manjaro.
+Therefore, you can launch the Software Center and search for apps that you want to install.

-On the other hand is the Arch User Repository (AUR) which is a community-driven repository for Arch Linux and their derivatives.
-Like the official repo, they also contain package descriptions (PKGBUILDs) that can be compiled from source with makepkg and then installed via pacman.
-The AUR exists so as to share new packages from the community.
+On the other hand, the Arch User Repository (AUR) is a community-driven repository for Arch Linux and its derivatives.
+Like the official repo, they also contain package descriptions (PKGBUILDs) that can be compiled from source with makepkg and installed via pacman.
+The AUR exists to share new packages from the community.

 Installing and Uninstalling Apps in Manjaro

-To uninstall an App, you have to follow the same exact process, except you will be unchecking the box in #3.
+To uninstall an App, you have to follow the same process, except you will uncheck the box in #3.

 Enabling AUR in Manjaro

-If you are looking for some specific Apps that aren’t available in the default Manjaro REPO, you may want to enable AUR which will give you access to thousands of community built and maintained Apps.
-However, take this with a pinch of a salt.
-Considering these apps are community driven, not all the apps are regularly updated.
-In fact, there are several apps that are not updated from past more than 5 years or so.
-You may want to stay away from such apps as they can cause system stability issue and in the worst case could posses security risk too.
+If you are looking for some specific apps that aren’t available in the default Manjaro REPO, you may want to enable AUR, giving you access to thousands of community-built and maintained Apps.
+However, take this with a pinch of salt.
+Considering these apps are community-driven, not all the apps are regularly updated.
+In fact, several apps are not updated for more than 5 years or so.
+You may want to stay away from such apps as they can cause system stability issues and, in the worst case, could possess security risks too.

-Click “AUR” tab.
-Toggle the slider “Enable AUR support” to ON and check the box “Check for updates from AUR” so as to apps be able to get updates.
+Click the “AUR” tab.
+Toggle the slider “Enable AUR support” to ON and check the box “Check for updates from AUR” to apps be able to get updates.

 That was very helpful!
 Thank you very much.